grajh/gric/README.md

 - Matplotlib
 - GeographicLib (optional)

-Tool is going to be uploaded soon!
+The files are going to be uploaded soon!

 Last update: 21.
 March 2018.